AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

   recip = realRecip
 ```

-These calculations are now actually using the functions I've implemented to do their calculations.
+These tests are now using the functions I've implemented to do their calculations.

 ```haskell
 > realToFloat $ signum $ 22